 If you’re familiar with the yamas and niyamas, you know they are guidelines for living.
 I sometimes think of them as the Ten Commandments of yoga, since there are five yamas and five niyamas.

 Possessiveness can mean a few things.
 I can neglect to share something I own, or I can be possessive of another person.
 I may even try to control another person’s actions if I’m worried about how those actions may affect me or something important to me.

 Why the Fifth Yama is a Challenge

 If you’re on a spiritual path, you may find yourself at odds with the world, at times even feeling like you don’t measure up or fit in.
 It can get discouraging and depressing.
 When we’re attached to the ways of the world (and who isn’t at times?), we often suffer.

 Even if we do live up to expectations, life can feel empty, tempting us to think achieving more or fitting in more will relieve our pain.
 Relationships, along with material possessions and career or academic accolades, are among the things that can trip us up.
 We all know someone who will do whatever it takes to make connections or achieve recognition.

 When I find myself envying someone else’s life, it’s not usually because I believe I need what that person has.
-If I look deeper, I can see my envy stems from fear that there’s something wrong with me because I don’t have “the thing” the group seems to value.
+If I look deeper, I can see my envy stems from fear that there’s something wrong with me because I don’t have what the group seems to value.
 When I recognize that feeling of “not enough,” I know it’s time to step up my practice of the fifth yama.